jiggzson/nerdamer/README.md

   //the minimum number of arguments your function requires.
   //Defaults to 1 but is currently not used
   numargs: some_integer,
   //the constructor.
-This is the environent under which your function is built.
+This is the environment under which your function is built.
   build: {
     //this refers to the Parser
     //return the function which need to be set